Lanelle1398/tag-security/assessments/projects/thanos/self-assessment.md

 After conducting their research, they saw that their main options were Cortex and Thanos.
 Cortex has similar problems to M3DB.
 Thanos was the better fit.
 It had a vibrant ecosystem, aligned with software foundations, and was Apache 2.0 licensed.
 Aiven tested Thanos by using proof of concept.
 After conducting the test, Aiven found that Thanos was feasible and its cost savings were pretty significant.
 Additionally, Thanos performed better than M3DB and Thanos' queries were faster.

 Aiven is excited to offer a managed Thanos as a service as a product .
-They plan to continue contibuting to Thanos, and hope to have dedicated members of  their open source program office (OSPO) in the future working in the Thanos community.
+They plan to continue contibuting to Thanos, and hope to have dedicated members of  their Open Source Program Office (OSPO) in the future working in the Thanos community.

 To read more, see source [2023-06-08-thanos-at-aiven.md](https://github.com/thanos-io/thanos/blob/main/docs/blog/2023-06-08-thanos-at-aiven.md)